Evidence for X-ray Emission in Excess to the Jet Afterglow Decay 3.5 yrs After the Binary Neutron Star Merger GW 170817: A New Emission Component: Statistical Evidence for an X-ray Excess of Emission

-\spacing{2} We first assessed the statistical evidence of an excess of X-ray emission with respect to the off-axis jet afterglow model by fitting the post-peak multi wavelength afterglow decay with the following model $F_{\rm \nu}\propto \nu^{-\beta}t^{-\alpha}$.
-The X-ray to radio emission of GW170817 is powered by synchrotron radiation in the optically thin regime\cite{Margutti2018, Fong+2019}\, for which $\beta=(p-1)/2$, where $p$ is the power-law index of the relativistic electron distribution $dN_{\rm e}/d\gamma_{\rm e}\propto \gamma_{\rm e}^{-p}$ above some minimum Lorentz factor $\gamma_{\rm min}$.
-Standard closure relations\cite{Lamb2018}\, in the post jet break phase, which apply to the post-peak afterglow evolution, imply $\alpha = p$.\cite{Sari+1999}\, Our model is thus: $F_{\rm \nu}\propto \nu^{-(p-1)/2}t^{-p}$ (we call it ``universal post jet-break model'').
-The multi-wavelength jet afterglow of GW170817 peaked at $t_{\rm pk}\approx 160$ days.\cite{Dobie2018, Alexander2018, Mooley2018c}\, We fitted the multi-wavelength post-peak jet afterglow evolution with the model above in the time range $t_{\rm start}< \delta t<900$ days for several choices of start time $t_{\rm start}=157,163,172,196,209,215, 230$ days.
-We used VLA observations at 3 and 6 GHz compiled from references\cite{Hallinan2017, Alexander2017, Mooley2018a, Margutti2018, Dobie2018, Alexander2018, Mooley+2018superluminal, Hajela+2019}; \emph{Hubble Space Telescope} (HST) observations at optical wavelengths from reference\cite{Fong+2019}; and CXO observations at 1 keV from this work.
+We first assessed the statistical evidence of an excess of X-ray emission with respect to the off-axis jet afterglow model by fitting the post-peak multi-wavelength afterglow decay with the following model $F_{\rm \nu}\propto \nu^{-\beta}t^{-\alpha}$.
+The X-ray to radio emission of GW\,170817 is powered by synchrotron radiation in the optically thin regime \citep{Margutti+2018binary, Fong+2019} for which $\beta=(p-1)/2$.
+Standard closure relations (e.g., \citealt{Lamb+2018}) in the post jet break phase, which apply to the post-peak afterglow evolution, imply $\alpha = p$ \citep{Sari+1999}.
+Our ``universal post jet-break model'' is thus: $F_{\rm \nu}\propto \nu^{-(p-1)/2}t^{-p}$.
+The multi-wavelength jet afterglow of GW\,170817 peaked at $t_{\rm pk}\approx 160$ days \citep{Dobie+2018turnover, Alexander+2017electromagnetic, Mooley+2018strong}.

+We fitted the multi-wavelength post-peak jet afterglow evolution with the model above in the time range $t_{\rm start}< \delta t<900$ days for several choices of start time $t_{\rm start}=157,163,172,196,209,215, 230$ days.
+We selected a range of $t_{\rm start}$ times starting from $t_{pk}$ to account for the unknown onset time of the asymptotic post-peak post jet-break power-law decay.
+We used VLA observations at 3 and 6 GHz compiled from \citealt{Hallinan+2017radiocounterpart, Alexander+2017electromagnetic, Mooley+2018mildly, Margutti+2018binary, Dobie+2018turnover, Alexander+2018, Mooley+2018superluminal, Hajela+2019}; \emph{Hubble Space Telescope} (\emph{HST}) observations at optical wavelengths from \citealt{Fong+2019}; and \emph{CXO} observations at 1 keV from this work.
+As an example, we show the plot of the best-fitting model, and the corresponding 68\% confidence interval, obtained assuming $t_{\rm start} = 196$\,days {in Figure \ref{Fig:JetfitLCcorner}.
+We assess the statistical significance of the departure of the late-time X-ray data for each choice of $t_{\rm start}$. }